 \subsection{Littlewood-Paley theory}

-In this section, we introduce some basic stochastic and deterministic tools, more useful technical estimation tools will be introduced in the appendix.
 The first key tool is Littlewood-Paley decomposition.
-We introduce a operator named \textbf{``nonhomogeneous dyadic blocks''} $\Delta_j$ for $j\geq -1$, and satisfied for any $u$ belong to $\ml S'(\mathbb{T}^d)$ (Its also valid for $\m R^d$), we have decomposition
+We introduce an operator named \textbf{``nonhomogeneous dyadic blocks''} $\Delta_j$ for $j\geq -1$, and satisfying that for any $u$ belong to $\ml S'(\mathbb{T}^d)$ (It's also valid for $\m R^d$), we have decomposition